Flame Cap 'Algorithm' Panel Kiln

 - Standard 'V panel' sides 1150x1150 with 4 x 30mm 90 degree folds

-- Standard Panel for Ends, 1160x1180, with 3 x 30mm 90 degree folds, dual prongs for anchoring into soft ground/earth
+- Standard 'End panels', 1160x1180, with 3 x 30mm 90 degree folds, dual prongs for anchoring into soft ground/earth, measuring strip on one end panel to aid volume measurements

 - Could have a U shaped 'bolt on' handle central and on top of the top fold for moving a panel around.
 'Bolt on' handle can be removed for pallet logistics and is stronger than welds